Originally published Jan. 12, 2016

 After a year and a half in Portland, I eventually found a full-time job paying $31,000.
-I was ecstatic about a nearly $10,000 raise over the year before, plus benefits.
+I was ecstatic about a nearly-$10,000 raise over the year before, plus benefits.
 At the same time, my side hustles became more specialized.
-I started freelance writing on the side, managing social media and more.
+I started freelance writing on the side, managing social media accounts and more.

-But a funny thing happened when I quit my job.
-My mindset shifted and I was determined to make it work.
-I would not fail and I would make sure that I made more than my day job, so I could pay off student loans.
+But a funny thing happened when I quit my job: My mindset shifted, and I was determined to make it work.
+I would not fail and I would make sure that I was consistently making more than I had at my day job so I could pay off student loans.

-It didn’t happen overnight, or easily, but after six months of trial and error, I started making more money than I ever had.
+It didn’t happen immediately, but after six months of trial and error, I started making more money than I ever had.
 After a year, I more than doubled my income.

-I had always put roughly 50 percent of my income towards debt.
+I had always put roughly 50% of my income towards debt.
 When you’re making $31,000 before taxes, that’s not a lot.
 After quitting my job and doubling my income, I was able to put $30,000 toward debt this year alone.

 Many people in personal finance extol the virtues of cutting your expenses.
 I think that’s one important part of personal finance, but there’s only so much you can cut back on.
 You’ll always have some expenses.
 I found that earning more — even if it required more “work” — was far more fruitful for my debt payoff efforts and helped land me a new career.